Jarred Kelenic Player Props: Mariners vs. Phillies

 Jarred Kelenic At The Plate

-- Kelenic has 22 hits, which is tops among Seattle hitters this season, while batting .319 with 12 extra-base hits.
+- Kelenic leads Seattle with 25 hits and an OBP of .395, plus a team-best slugging percentage of .726.

-- Among the qualifying hitters in MLB play, his batting average ranks 15th, his on-base percentage ranks 44th, and he is sixth in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks eighth, his on-base percentage ranks 21st, and he is second in the league in slugging.

-- Kelenic is batting .278 with two homers during his last outings and is riding a four-game hitting streak.
+- Kelenic is batting .421 with three homers during his last games and is on a five-game hitting streak.

-- Looking at the 20 games he has played this season, he's homered in six of them (30.0%), and in 7.8% of his trips to the plate.
+- Looking at the 21 games he has played this year, he's went deep in seven of them (33.3%), and in 8.6% of his trips to the plate.

-- In nine of 20 games this season, he has scored, including multiple runs once.
+- In 10 of 21 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.